 Each question provides a scenario and a call of the question, followed by 4 answer choices.
 Common calls of the question are as follows: Is the attorney subject to discipline?
 May the attorney withdraw?
 Was the attorney’s conduct proper?
 The answer choices will all begin with a yes or a no, followed by an explanation.

-The MPRE is offered in March, August, and November.
+The MPRE is typically offered in March, August, and November.
 The regular registration fee is $125, and the late registration fee is $220.
+Registration for the following year’s test dates usually opens in December.
 Early registration ends approximately 8 weeks before the test, and late registration one week later.

 The MPRE tests two bodies of law.
 One body is the American Bar Association’s Model Rules of Professional Conduct.
 These are the rules that govern lawyer ethics.
 The other is the ABA’s Model Code of Judicial Conduct.
 These are the rules that cover judicial ethics.
 The most commonly tested subjects include: regulation of the legal profession, the lawyer-client relationship, client confidentiality, conflicts of interest, competence, forms of legal advocacy, communications with people other than clients, the different roles of a lawyer, safekeeping funds, advertising, lawyers’ duties to the public, and judicial conduct.
 The NCBEX’s outline of subjects can be found online.